 - Why they are interested in a career in addiction social work, and

-- The ways the applicant imagines their experience as a Fellow will allow them to have impact within the system of addictions treatment and care.
+- The ways the applicant imagines their experience as a Fellow will allow them to have impact within the substance use system of care.

 - A curriculum vitae